Getting started

 A note on camel-case

-In Python, we can use camel-case, but we prefer underscores for variable names.
+This is for those who come from another programming language, like C# or Java.
+Many programming languages use camel-case to name variables.
+With camel-case, we use uppercase letters to more clearly separate words.
+We can use camel-case in Python, but we prefer underscores for variable names.
 So instead of shoppingCartTotal, we Pythonistas use shopping_cart_total.
-However, camel-case is the norm for class names.
-If you don’t know what that means, don’t worry, we’ll get to those later on.
+However, camel-case is the norm for class names like ShoppingCart.
+If you don’t know what class names are, don’t worry; we’ll get to those later.